tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ## Re-use of delegated credentials in multiple contexts

-It is not possible to use the same delegated credential for both client and server authentication because the signature contains a context string.
+It is not possible to use the same delegated credential for both client and server authentication because issuing parties compute the corresponding signature using a context string unique to the intended role (client or server).

 ## Revocation of delegated credentials